cccbr/runningatower/content/docs/040-Finance/index.md

 - Before and / or after the wedding.

-- The length of the ringing.
+- The length of time spent ringing.

-- The number of bells.
+- The number of bells to be rung.
+Some towers charge proportionately.

 - Likely travel times and distances, etc.